shipwright-io/build/README.md

 ## Operator Resources

-This operator ships two CRDs(the `Build` and `BuildRun`) in order to register a strategy and then start the actual application builds using a registered strategy.
+This operator ships two primary CRDs(the `BuildStragegy` and the `Build` CRD) in order to register a strategy and then start the actual application builds using a registered strategy.

 ## Read the Docs